-Criminal defence lawyers London
+Criminal Defence Lawyers London

 The worst thing you can do is ignore it.
 Being asked to attend an interview is a serious matter and failing to attend, or leaving before the interview has concluded, could lead to your arrest.